How to Volunteer with Vision Loss: Real Stories and Practical Ideas

 Nancy Duncan wearing meta glasses

 Nancy Duncan is a retired senior with diabetes.
 She was diagnosed with Type 2 diabetes in 2005 and was unsure of the cause.
 “Relatives in my family had it, but people weren’t diagnosed back then,” Nancy said.
 They just said you had the sugars and that was it.”
-Over the past 20 years, Nancy has learned how to and manage her condition and advocate for herself.
-When she […]
+Over the past 20 years, Nancy has learned how to manage her condition and advocate for herself.
+When she was […]

 How Can Self-Compassion Save the Day?